HTD-Health/playbook-OUTDATED/days-off.md

 Do not let the team find out about your absence on day zero.

 ### When should I inform my team?
-- With planned absence, you should request days off at least 1 sprint earlier.
-If you plan to take more than 5 days off, you should request it at least 2 sprints earlier.
-- Inform team on Slack and at the closest sprint planning prior to your absence when your request was accepted.
-That way team will be able to plan the sprint more accurately.
-- Inform team on the closest standup and the slack after request will be accepted
+- Inform team on the closest standup and on the slack after your request will be accepted
-- Inform team on the slack one week before your absence
+- Inform team on the slack/standup one week before your absence
-- Inform team on the slack one day before your absence
+- Inform team on the slack/standup one day before your absence

 ### What about conferences trip?
 - Conferences are treated just like days off and time spent on them should be declared in the same way (whether for the team or client)